-The board is currently providing the health and safety training curriculum and all its documents in English, Korean, Spanish, and Vietnamese.
+The Board provides a Health and Safety curriculum to all schools and it is required to be taught to all students.
+This curriculum includes information on basic labor laws.
+The curriculum and all its documents are available in English, Korean, Spanish, and Vietnamese.
 The board is currently working to expand its translated documents to include Simplified Chinese.
-The Board is also in the process of updated the Health and Safety curriculum.
+The Board's Health and Safety Committee is also in the process of updating the Health and Safety curriculum.